lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 If you want have a move compact view :menuselection:`View --> Compact View` or press :kbd:`Alt + C`.

 To sort your torrents by activity :menuselection:`View --> Sort by Activity`.
 To sort your torrents by age :menuselection:`View --> Sort by Age`.
+To sort your torrents by name :menuselection:`View --> Sort by Name`.
+To sort your torrents by Progress :menuselection:`View --> Sort by Progress`.

 How to launch
 -------------